ros-navigation/docs.nav2.org/migration/Foxy.rst

 Live Monitoring and Editing of behavior trees with Groot is now possible.
 Switching bt-xmls on the fly through a new goal request is also included.
-Check out our Groot tutorial!
 This is all done without breaking any APIs.
-All options are off by default.
+Enabled by default.

 New Plugins
 ***********